audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 --------------------------------------------------------------------------------

-2. Changes in version 1.3.6a2
+2. Changes in version 1.3.6a3

 Import / Export:
-        * Experimental support for importing a much wider range of audio formats via FFmpeg: support has to be enabled in *config when building and requires FFmpeg libraries
+        * Experimental support for exporting a much wider range of proprietary audio formats via FFmpeg
-        * Experimental support for "on-demand" immediate loading of imported PCM WAV or AIFF files (full waveform continues to load while you play or edit).
+        * "On-demand" immediate loading of imported PCM WAV or AIFF files now has experimental "progress bar" embedded in the waveform until fully loaded

-Effects:
-        * Built-in plug-ins now grouped into related categories

 Interface:
-        * New Debug Log window available in all builds
-        * Experimental support for linking a label track with any number of audio tracks so that labels shift with cuts and inserts in the audio track
-        * Default theme now reverted to that of 1.3.5
-        * Recording channels preference now defaults to stereo

-Miscellaneous:
-        * Bug fixes for shortcut availability/tab order in Selection Bar, and for window focus issues when previewing effects
-        * Improvements in escaping and navigating fields in dialogs, and in stabilty when screen readers are used
+        * New Transport menu for alternative access to play and record commands and some recording preferences
+        * Audio tracks are now linked to label tracks by being positioned above a label track, if linkage is enabled in the Tracks menu

 --------------------------------------------------------------------------------